geudde/attic-chest/pages/13.reference/01.porden/docs.md

 In vain she strove by prayers her Veil to gain,
 And mild Spinthera urg'd her lord in vain,
 Sternly he frown'd, but when the knights he saw,
-His alter'd looks betray 'd surprize and awe;
+His alter'd looks betray’d surprize and awe;
 His glowing form and glaring eyes exprest
 The increasing storm that struggled in his breast, o